-The following Monday Walters is patrolling in an unmarked vehicle with Constable Harris, who is newly posted in and is being shown around by Walters.
-When they near the school Walters sees the mystery man again, and parks at the far end of the school to observe him.
-He explains to Harris what he’s doing, and why.
-It’s obvious the man being observed is paying very close attention to the school, the children, and those around the school; this is very suspicious behaviour in the current situation.
-Walters is thinking about moving in to question the man, when Harris says, “You know, I’ve been sitting here trying to work out what’s wrong with his clothes, and I just worked it out.”
+The following Monday Walters is patrolling in an unmarked vehicle with Constable Harris, who is a newly posted in officer and is being shown around by Walters.
+When they near the school Walters sees the mystery man again, and he parks at the far end of the school to observe him.
+Walters explains to Harris what he’s doing, and why.
+It’s obvious the man being observed is paying very close attention to the school, the children, and those around the school: this is very suspicious behaviour in the current situation.
+Walters is thinking about moving in to question the man when Harris says, “You know, I’ve been sitting here trying to work out what’s wrong with his clothes, and I just worked it out.”
 Walters turns to him, “Those clothes aren’t surplus.
 They’re the new desert camo pattern.
-The Army hasn’t finished issuing them to all the active Army units because they can’t get enough of them, a glitch in the supply system.
+The Army hasn’t finished issuing them to all of the active Army units because they can’t get enough of them, a glitch in the supply system.
 That lot looks to be well worn, so they must have been part of the first issue, and that was back in 2002 to the troops heading to Afghanistan.
 All issues since have been to troops heading to the Middle East.
 I wonder what he’s doing here in them?”
-So is Walters.
+So is Walters!

 Walters swears while he watches the man grab both girls and run to the far side of the road.
 The man is just off the road when a speeding car goes through the space the girls had been in.
-Walters drives to the intersection and pulls up at the gutter.
+Walters drives to the intersection, and pulls up at the gutter.
 When he and Harris get out of the car they hear the man saying, “It’s all right, girls.
 Everything’s OK.
 You’ve just had a bit of a fright.
 The police or your teachers will see you get home safe.”
 Walters arrives just as one of the teachers does, she’d seen the whole thing.
 The man says, “They’re OK, just a little frightened.
 They just need a cuddle and some comfort.”

 Janice races to the school, and tells a teacher what happened.
-The teacher calls the police and goes to the front of the school, she can see the car Janice described still sitting where Janice said it stopped.
+The teacher calls the police, and goes to the front of the school.
+She can see the car Janice described still sitting where Janice said it stopped.

 The police are fast to arrive and check the car out.
 The driver is unconscious and is bleeding from a knife wound in his groin.
 They call for an ambulance, and one officer escorts him to hospital while the other examines the car.
-Later they find out his testicles have been cut in half and the only fingerprints on the knife are those of the driver.
-The car also provides a lot of evidence relating to the two girls from the nearby city.
+Later they find out his testicles have been cut in half, and the only fingerprints on the knife are those of the driver.
+The car also provides a lot of evidence relating to the two murdered girls from the nearby city.
 So he’s eventually convicted of their murders.